danab9/DataScienceProject/ChIP-seq/README_ChIPseq.txt

 ML_matrix_creation: creation of iClusterBayes input matrix
-- patient_merge.sh: bash script for creating the big unfiltered matrix for the ML technique
+- patient_merge.sh: bash script for creating the big unfiltered matrix for the ML technique [- created big matrix can be found zip compressed in the DropBox]
 - iCluster_matrix_creation.R: R script for filtering matrix for ML approach
 - bedfiles_analysis_iCluster_tryout: for analysis of matrix - testing around
 - iCluster_mat_input.txt: final input matrix for iClusterBayes